 The GIS Taiwan is organised by students from the National Taiwan University (NTU), Taiwan’s highest ranked university.
-The symposium hopes to gather together youth leaders from around the world to discuss and debate current events and to put forward their own innovative and forward thinking ideas about these issues.
+The symposium hopes to gather together youth leaders from around the world to discuss and debate current events and to put forward their own innovative and forward-thinking ideas about these issues.
 The program intends for participants, through attending the program will gain a deeper understanding of the world in which they live providing hopes for a brighter tomorrow.
-Applications for this year are now closed but will open again in April 2015.
-The Conference is normally held in July.
+The annual Conference is normally held in July.

 Who can apply?